Co-Epi/website/tech-questions.md

 * Is it possible to wake the app to do more extensive scanning on Significant Location Change? <https://developer.apple.com/documentation/corelocation/getting_the_user_s_location/using_the_significant-change_location_service>
   * Possibly yes, according to <https://developer.apple.com/documentation/corelocation/getting_the_user_s_location/handling_location_events_in_the_background> (if Background App Refresh is enabled, per <https://medium.com/@calvinlin_96474/ios-11-continuous-background-location-update-by-swift-4-12ce3ac603e3>)
 * Is it possible to extend background location processing after an application wake event (for example on Significant Change in Location) to scan for BLE devices for a few minutes before going back to sleep? <https://community.estimote.com/hc/en-us/articles/203914068-Is-it-possible-to-use-beacon-ranging-in-the-background->
+### Real-world scanning
+I had to fly to SJC today (and immediately home this evening), so I downloaded some BLE scanner apps to see how easy it is to see nearby devices.
+There are literally 100 devices in range of me on this plane, and about 10 with strong signal from the people sitting nearby.
+It takes only a couple seconds for the scanner apps to see them.
+So it shouldn’t take much power for the phone to scan each time the app wakes up, log results, and go back to sleep.

 ## Android App
 (copy of iOS questions for now: modify as we start to explore the options on Android)